 in their code and get the same result as before.
 Go ahead and give it a try!

-When you write something upon which many people are going to build, you need to guarantee that modifications to the internal implementation don’t affect how end users work with your classes.
+When you write code that others will build upon, you need to guarantee that modifications to your code’s internal implementation don’t affect how end users work with it.

 Overriding Properties in Subclasses

-When you create Python classes that include properties and release them in a package or library, you should expect your users to do a lot of different things with them.
+When you create Python classes that include properties and distribute them in a package or library, you should expect your users to do unexpected things with them.
 One of those things could be subclassing them to customize their functionalities.
-In these cases, your users have to be careful and be aware of a subtle gotcha.
+In these cases, your users should be aware of a subtle gotcha.
 If you partially override a property, then you lose the non-overridden functionality.

-class to manage employee information in your company’s internal accounting system.
-You already have a class called Person
+class to manage employee information.
+You already have another class called Person

-, and you think about subclassing it to reuse its functionalities.
+, and you think of subclassing it to reuse its functionalities.

 Person